treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 If you are not yet using Python 3.5, you'll need to review the solutions above to determine which is the most appropriate for your needs.

+**Note**: For those of you particularly concerned about performance, I also measured the [performance of these different dictionary merging methods][performance].

 [kwargs hack]: http://stackoverflow.com/a/39858/98187
 [chainmap]: https://docs.python.org/3/library/collections.html#collections.ChainMap
 [update]: https://docs.python.org/3.5/library/stdtypes.html#dict.update